biofects/google-pyrainbird/README.md

 key = Add Key here*
 [rainbird]
-ip = IP of your Rainbird Link Module pass = Passworf of yout Rainbird Link Module* [programs] a = Program a Name (use only single word i.e. (all - to run all zones) b = Program b Name (use only single word i.e. (back - 	to run all zones in backyard)
+ip = IP of your Rainbird Link Module pass = Password of your Rainbird Link Module* [programs] a = Program a Name (use only single word i.e. (all - to run all zones) b = Program b Name (use only single word i.e. (back - 	to run all zones in backyard)